GrantEdwards/Linux-Multiboot/README.md

 file.
 With an _**MBR**_ installation (like the master grub), that file is read from either

- 1. The gap between the DOS disklabel and the first partition, or
+ 1. The gap between the MBR and the first partition (when DOS disk-label is used), or
- 2. The BIOS Boot partition (when GPT disklabel is used).
+ 2. The BIOS Boot partition (when GPT disk-label is used).

 For a _**partition**_ installation, the core.img file has to be read from its location under /boot/grub in the distro's root filesystem.
 Since